Jimena Barón: Singing career

 In 2017 Jimena presents "La tonta", her first single as a solo singer and releases her debut album, with the same name.
 With the release of the album she presented "Qlo" the second single from the album.

 In May 2019, this time, under the artistic name of J Mena, she released her new single "La cobra" that quickly went viral in his native country, making 2,000,000 reproductions, it fits emphasize that now it already has +51,000,000 views on YouTube and +20,000,000 streams on Spotify.
 After the great debut of "La cobra" J Mena released her second single for her new record work "Quién Empezó" with the biggest female exponent of Argentine trap Cazzu, this single had great acceptance by the public taking 2,100,000 views on YouTube and a #1 in music trends in Argentina.
 On 2 August, Jimena released her second album of the name of her first single, which includes eight songs of which, among them, she makes two collaborations with the cumbia group Ráfaga and the trap singer Cazzu.
 After her great success as a solo singer, J Mena signed with Sony Music Enterteiment that already has a new single titled "Taxi Voy" under the management of this record.
 In November 2019, J Mena won the MTV EMA award for Best Latin Artist.

 In February 2020, she published "Puta", a new single that proposes to resignify the insult and talk about the freedom of women.
 This single caused controversy and was criticized for using a marketing campaign alluding to prostitution.
 As a result seh cancelled planned shows at Río Negro Apple Festival and at the Villa La Angostura National Gardens Festival, in Neuquén.

 In March 2021, after more than a year away from music, she returned and published a new single entitled "Flor de involución", accompanied by a video clip.

 In March 2023, she did a performance after 4 years of hiatus at the conclusion of stage play La Vendimia Para Todos.

 Personal life

-She dated the Argentine footballer Daniel Osvaldo around 2013 to 2015 and they have son together.
-In May 2015 they separated, due infidelity from Daniel Osvaldo to Jimena Barón, Barón also denounced him for gender violence.
+She dated the Argentine footballer Daniel Osvaldo around 2013 to 2015 and they have a son together.

 In 2018 Jimena Barón was in a relationship with Argentinian tennis player, Juan Martín del Potro.